afleshel/opios/readme.txt

 The OpenpeerSDK.framework and OpenpeerDataModel.bundle will be built inside: project_derived_data_folder/Build/Products/Debug-iphoneos/		- in debug mode
 project_derived_data_folder/Build/Products/Release-iphoneos/	- in release mode

+5) In case you just want to add OpenPeerSDK.framework to your project, beside adding frameworks liste below, it is required to add path to boost.framework that is embed in our framework. (e.g. "path_to_OpenPeerSDK_framework"/OpenPeerSDK.framework/Frameworks/)

 Required frameworks: